celinaholbaekk-svg/Fake-Group-Project/README.md

 # Data
 This project uses multiple datasets obtained from Absalon:

-News Sample dataset – a smaller dataset used for testing and experimentation FakeNewsCorpus – contains approximately 995,000 rows and is used as the primary dataset LIAR dataset – used to evaluate model performance on an additional, external dataset
+News Sample dataset – used to develop and test the preprocessing pipeline before applying it to the full FakeNewsCorpus FakeNewsCorpus (995K subset) – used for training and evaluation LIAR dataset – used to evaluate model performance on an external dataset

-These datasets are used to train, validate, and evaluate both the baseline and advanced models.
+The trained model was evaluated on the LIAR dataset without retraining.

 # Results
 From Part 2